gentom/gentom/README.md

 ---

-#### Bio
+# Bio

-Gento Morikawa is the Founder/Director/CTO at weltall, Inc and also Representative Director/CEO/CTO at One'd Technologies, Inc.
+Gento Morikawa is
+- Founder/Director/CTO at weltall, Inc.
+- Representative Director/CEO/CTO at One'd Technologies, Inc.
+- Systems Architect
+- Polyglot Programmer

-He was born in 1997 and raised in Osaka, Japan.
+He was born and raised in Osaka, Japan in 1997.
-He started writing code at the age of 17, and started his career as a professional software engineer / systems architect at the age of 18.
+He started developing software at the age of 17 and started working as a professional software engineer at the age of 18.
-After working as a software engineer at several companies & projects, He founded weltall, Inc at the age of 21 while at university.
-And then he started One'd Technologies, Inc at the age of 23.
-Both companies are developing & providing SaaSs.

-As an Engineer, He is a Systems Architect / Polyglot Programmer / Fullstack Engineer / Former Game Developer.
+While in college, he founded the technology company weltall, Inc. and while running weltall, he also founded the technology company One'd Technologies, Inc. and currently runs two companies.
+Both companies develop and provide their own cloud-based softwares.

+His creation theme has always been "to create an environment and tools that allow people who are serious about creating and expressing something to focus more on their creativity".

-He loves Programming Languages (especially Go / Rust / Nim / C# / Elixir / Haskell / Typescript).
-He has experienced in 27 programming languages with production-level development.
+He loves Programming Languages (especially Go / Rust / Nim / C# / Elixir / Haskell / TypeScript).
+He has experienced in 27 programming languages in production.
-Also, He loves designing Algorithms / Data Stuructures / Systems Architecture & Data Modeling.
+Also, He loves designing Software, Algorithms, Data Stuructures, Systems Architecture and Data Models.

----

-#### His Research Fields
+# His Research Field
-- Computational Music Generation / Generative Art
+- Computational Music Generation / Generative Art / Narrative Intelligence
-- Computational Narrative Intelligence
-- Logistics AI

----
+- Software Engineering & Design

-#### SaaSs that he designed & developed
+# SaaSs that he designed & developed
-- [Onakasuita](https://onakasuita.app/) - Mobile Ordering SaaS for Restaurants/Food Courts/Stadiums (at weltall, Inc.)
-- [DEXTRE](https://dextre.app/en/) - Global B2B EC & Back-office & Product Master SaaS (at One'd Technologies, Inc.)
+DEXTRE (https://dextre.app) (at One'd Technologies, Inc.)
+DEXTRE is the Global B2B EC/Product Master/Back Office Management SaaS under development for user-definable cloud-based ERP in manufacturing and sales.

+Onakasuita (https://onakasuita.app) (at weltall, Inc.)
+Onakasuita is a multilingual mobile ordering and POS SaaS for restaurants, food courts and stadiums.

+# About His Companies

+## One'd Technologies
+One'd Technologies was founded with the theme of creating environments and tools that allow all "creators" to focus on being more creative.
+Currently, we are developing and providing a global B2B EC/Back Office/Product Master SaaS called "DEXTRE", which is being developed to be a user-definable cloud ERP for the manufacturing and sales fields.
+We are also developing several other products in parallel, and we are working every day to build an ecosystem that can manage global/local transactions and master "liquid assets" in both directions in a highly flexible manner, and that works in conjunction with the B2B/B2C mall under development.

+## weltall
+weltall develops and provides a variety of mobile ordering and POS solutions, including the multilingual mobile ordering SaaS "Onakasuita", which is used by J-League clubs and restaurant operators.
+In addition, weltall has partnerships with Yokohama F. Marinos and Cerezo Osaka, and provides technical support as an official sponsor.

 ---